kdsuneraavinash/ballerina-shell/README.md

 ## Limitations and Known Issues

-- **Imports must be done with a prefix** - All the imports must be done by explicitly stating the snippet.
+- **Imports must be done with a prefix** - All the imports must be done by explicitly stating the prefix.
 The following syntax must be used to declare an import.
 Also, the import library should also be in the class-path.
 (TODO)

   ```
     import [org-name /] module-name [version sem-ver] as import-prefix;